-With distribution of COVID-19 vaccines approved by the U.S. Food and Drug Administration underway, scammers are trying to capitalize on the rollout.
-Vaccination plans will vary across state and local governments.
-Check with your state or local health department to learn when and how to get the COVID-19 vaccine.
+As distribution of COVID-19 vaccines approved by the U.S. Food and Drug Administration continues, bad actors are trying to capitalize through robocall and text scams.
+Vaccination plans vary across state and local governments.
+Check with your state or local health department to learn when and how to get the COVID-19 vaccine, including any potential boosters.
 You can also talk with your health care provider, pharmacist, or health insurance provider to learn more.

 - Don't pay to sign up for the vaccine.
 Anyone who asks for a payment to put you on a list, make an appointment for you, or reserve a spot in line is a scammer.